Some Glances at the Past at Thanksgiving Time

 Some things don’t change in quite the same way as others, but we still build on the contribution of others.
 Who doesn’t remember some influential teacher in one’s life who changed the course of one’s thinking or the direction one has taken?
 Three or four of my high school teachers are fondly remembered; they greatly influenced my learning and my desire for a college education.
 Much has happened at BYU during my thirty-four years of employment, plus over ten years’ acquaintance at the University during my student years, including the interim periods while working, serving a mission, and completing a term in the military service by invitation of our government.
 Five presidents have made their marks on Brigham Young University in that period.
 Many teachers have sacrificed much to contribute to the ongoing flow of development.
 You have heard the names of many, but let me suggest a few names that may not be as familiar to you but who, in my opinion, have contributed greatly to my own growth and have greatly influenced my career—Herald R. Clark, H. Val Hoyt, A. Smith Pond, Joseph K. Nicholes, Weldon J. Taylor, Wayne B. Hales, Sidney B. Sperry, Robert K. Thomas—the list could go on.
 Others would have a similar but different list.
 Perhaps most of you may have someone whom you have known or currently know who has influenced you in such a way that they might fit the model so well described by my eldest sister in a tribute to our mother:

 We need not search among the recounted deeds of the great to find life’s intimate expressions.
 Her meaningful messages are truly reflected in the humble life of each individual.
-From the common everyday experiences of humanity, existence moves in the boundless realms of eternity; and so from the life happenings of one fragile being may other personalities be enriched and courage be summoned in the struggle of making human relationship more understandable and pleasant.
+From the common everyday experiences of humanity, existence moves in the boundless realms of eternity; and so from the life happenings of one fragile being may other personalities be enriched and courage be summoned in the struggle of making human relationships more understandable and pleasant.
 Such is the aim of every noble soul.
 [Alice S. Hansen, Sketch of the Life of Lulu Jane Hatch Smith (unpublished, 1938), p.
 1]

 As enjoyable as a look back may be—and certainly we should look back and be thankful for those persons and those developments which have brought us to our present state—we need to be thankful that we are endowed with the power to act, the power to think, the responsibility to do things of our own free will and choice.
 We should be grateful that we live in a land wherein individual initiative and rights are still accepted principles.
 We can make individual and collective contributions.
 We can begin that which for others might become tradition and history.
 In our generation we can hold the lamp of progress in our hand to pass it to the coming generation.
-At this Thanksgiving time may the brief gland behind to sources of our traditions and current blessings give us determination to carry on, to build, to grow, and to contribute to the progress of mankind.
+At this Thanksgiving time may the brief glance behind to sources of our traditions and current blessings give us determination to carry on, to build, to grow, and to contribute to the progress of mankind.
 Particularly, may we further the eternal purposes and work of our Father in Heaven, that we might be worthy of the blessings promised to those who devotedly and faithfully pursue the principles of the gospel, that we might have joy and might have in our lives the fruits of the Spirit described by Paul:

 Love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance.
 [Galatians 5:22–23]